Russia dominated chess for a half-century. The game’s organizing body has now banned tournaments in the country.

 “The Olympiad is a huge event, so taking it away is a real ‘sanction’ against Russia,” Finegold said.

-The measures “may make the Russian [grandmasters] even more upset with Putin,” he added, “and might cause some to rethink which country they represent.”
+The measures “may make the Russian [grandmasters] even more upset with [President Vladimir] Putin,” he added, “and might cause some to rethink which country they represent.”

 The sanctions being imposed by FIDE coincide with actions by other international sporting organizations amid Russia’s ongoing military campaign in Ukraine, which Belarus is supporting.
 FIFA, soccer’s global governing body, and the Union of European Football Associations on Monday suspended Russia from international competition, as the International Olympic Committee recommended that sporting organizations bar Russian and Belarusian athletes from participating in events.
 Organizations representing hockey, ice skating, tennis and other sports have placed varying restrictions on the country as the United States and the European Union seek to cut Russia off from the international financial system.